tmaciazek/kaggle/README.md

 -  inferring location country from location data and from the text of the tweet,
 -  tweet text cleaning and tokenization,
 -  applying word embeddings using the GloVe dataset [glove.twitter.27B](https://nlp.stanford.edu/data/glove.twitter.27B.zip).

+The cleaned data is subsequently fed into a recurrent neural net.